 A very simple question, but one that can generate various definitions.
-Very simply, insolvency is defined as the inability to discharge your liabilities as and when they fall due for payment.
+Very simply, insolvency is defined as the inability to discharge the liabilities of a business as and when they fall due for payment.
 A more detailed explanation is given in the following section.

 How do I know if my business is insolvent?